jsiek/deduce/LinkedLists.md

 assert nth(list_1_5, 0)(4) = nth(list_45,0)(1)
 ```

-We have formulated the above `assert` statements in a
+We have formulated these `assert` statements in a subtly different way
-subtly different way.
+than before.
 We could have written

 ```
 assert nth(list_1_5, 0)(0) = 1